 The Bengaluru logo seems to be created taking the idea from already existing city logos internationally such as Berlin’s logo “” and Amsterdam’s “”, which focuses on the letters within the logo.

 Importance of a Logo of a City

 The logo can be protected under the Intellectual Property laws of the country and it can be registered under the Trademark Law or the Copyright Law depending upon the content of the logo.
-Registration grants a strong protection against any unauthorized use of the mark.
+Registration grants strong protection against any unauthorized use of the mark.
 The growing trend of developing city logos also marks the importance of Intellectual Property.
-The logo of the city not only provides a unique identity to the city which can be termed as ‘city branding’ but it also helps in promotion of tourism and business.
-Also, as marks can be represented anywhere even on small goods and can be recalled easily, they have an addition advantage of reaching globally unbridled by boundaries which enhance the image of the city.
+The logo of the city not only provides a unique identity to the city which can be termed as ‘city branding’ but it also helps in the promotion of tourism and business.
+Also, as marks can be represented anywhere even on small goods, and can be recalled easily, they have an additional advantage of reaching globally unbridled by boundaries that enhance the image of the city.

-Author: Ankit Chaudhary, intern at IP and Legal Filings and can be reached at firstname.lastname@example.org.
+Author: Ankit Chaudhary, an intern at IP and Legal Filings and can be reached at firstname.lastname@example.org.